grey-Hatt/CarRental-AppSec/README.md

 - **Admin**: add / update / delete cars, view available cars, view rented cars, view the full rental history of every customer.
-- **Customer**: register an account, log in, browse available cars, rent a car, return a car (with an automatic price summary based on days rented), view their own rental history by CNIC.
+- **Customer**: register an account, log in, browse available cars, rent a car, return a car (with an calculated price summary based on days rented), view their own rental history by CNIC.
-- **Consistent UI**: a small reusable UI layer (`src/ui`) is used by every screen, so the look and feel (dark theme, gold accents) is the same across the whole app.
+- **Consistent UI**: a small reusable UI layer is used by every screen so the look and feel is the same across the whole app.
-- **Responsive layout**: windows can be resized, and the car cards reflow to fit the available width.
+- **Responsive layout**: windows can be resized and the car cards reflow to fit the available width.

 ## Screenshots